sw-devendra/homeutils/README.md

 # homeutils

-I plan to add my future hacks to carry out different activities in my personal computers.
+In this project, I plan to add my future hacks to carry out different day to day activities
-The first python script, rearrangephotos.py has been added to sort jpg files in year/month folders